 - Cook on HIGH for 2 hours, or LOW for 4 hours.
 Serve with Ice Cream or Whip Cream.
 ENJOY!!

 Craving more delicious Dump Cake Recipes, Crockpot Desserts and Peach Recipes?
-I’ve got so many more ideas I know you’re gonna love.

 So get inspired for more sweet dessert ideas with these yummy recipes below…

-Peaches and Cream Cobbler Recipe
+Easy Peaches and Cream Cobbler

 This easy Peaches and Cream Cobbler Recipe serves up sweet peach happiness anytime you want.

-Crockpot Peach Butter Recipe
+Crock Pot Peach Butter Recipe

 Yummy Peaches + Your Slow Cooker = delicious homemade Crockpot Peach Butter Recipe!
 Are you ready to take your peaches to the next level of delicious goodness??

-Apple Caramel Dump Cake with 4 Ingredients
+Easy Apple Caramel Dump Cake

 Get ready for an outrageously scrumptious dessert when you make this easy Apple Caramel Dump Cake with 4 Ingredients!

-Crockpot Strawberry Dump Cake Recipe
+Crock Pot Strawberry Dump Cake Recipe

 Get ready for some strawberry happiness!

-Key Lime Dump Cake Recipe
+Easy Key Lime Dump Cake

 This easy Key Lime Cake Mix Dump Cake Recipe will make you an instant kitchen superstar!
 It’s so simple to make, and always gets rave reviews!

-Crock Pot Lemon Blueberry Dump Cake Recipe
+Slow Cooker Lemon Blueberry Dump Cake

 The delicious blend of Lemon and Blueberry is lip-smackin’ good and this dump cake truly couldn’t get much easier!
 Go grab your Crock Pot and let’s get started!

-Crockpot Blackberry Dump Cake Recipe
+Crock Pot Blackberry Dump Cake Recipe

 Just dump it in the Crockpot and walk away! 😉

-Easy Raspberry Dump Cake Recipe
+Easy Raspberry Cobbler Recipe

-This Easy Raspberry Dump Cake will remind you of summer raspberry dreams!
+This easy Raspberry Dump Cake will remind you of summer raspberry dreams!

-Crockpot Hot Fudge Cake
+Crock Pot Hot Fudge Cake

 If you’re a Choc-o-holic, and proud to admit it… get ready for the dessert of the decade!

-Crockpot Monkey Bread
+Slow Cooker Monkey Bread

 There’s nothing quite as delicious as Crockpot Monkey Bread!
 It’s cinnamon-sugar-ooey-gooey-goodness at its best!

-30+ Easy Dump Cake Recipes
+31 Best Dump Cake Recipes

 I’ve got a whole list of seriously easy dump cake recipes to share with you!
 They’re simple to make and SO delicious!